 The vast bulk of global public opinion was aghast.
 However dissatisfied anyone was with Megastan’s hegemony, people of all races and backgrounds understood that indiscriminate attacks against civilians were both morally reprehensible and counterproductive to global peace and security.

-Los Quaidos was a relatively small organization with limited ideological appeal whose attacks against civilians and refuge in an isolated island nation underscored their weakness, not their strength.
-Some analysts suggested that the criminals should be ridiculed and treated as the absurd, murderous thugs they were.
-The world could have united into a coalition of reconciliation for many outstanding political problems in the face of the global empathy engendered by the shocking attacks.
+Some analysts suggested that Los Quaidos should be ridiculed and treated as the absurd, murderous thugs they were.
+The world could have united into a coalition of anti-terror law enforcement as well as reconciliation for many outstanding political problems in the face of the global empathy engendered by the shocking attacks.

-This was a shining opportunity to transform Megastan’s darkest moment into a much-needed restoration of its waning soft power and shore up its peaceful (and advantageous) relationships with countries all over the world.
+It was a shining opportunity to transform Megastan’s darkest moment into a much-needed restoration of its waning soft power and shore up its peaceful (and advantageous) relationships with countries all over the world.
 Megastan could have led the drafting of mutual security and cooperation pacts that could have quelled unrest and marginalized and demoralized extremists worldwide.

 The countries that found themselves thus classified immediately accelerated their efforts to arm themselves in order to deter a Megastani invasion, bombing campaign, or regime change.
 Instability and paranoia increased worldwide.

 Even citizens of countries that seemed to benefit from their partnerships with Megastan—favored nations such as Morocco and Indonesia—grew wary.
 They worried for their long-term prosperity and security if the all-important veneer of soft power was lost or abandoned and if international law were thrown into the dustbin of history.
-Europeans were particularly haunted by the specter of another horrible total war like the ones that had destroyed their continent twice in the last century.
+Europeans were particularly haunted by the specter of another total war like the ones that had destroyed their continent twice in the last century.

 Soon the world at large, though overwhelmingly opposed to Los Quaidos, began to fear that the bigger danger to world security might actually be Megastan.
 It had much more weight to throw around, and its mistakes in judgment had the potential to resonate on every corner of the globe.